 I could now jump and ride with speed and accuracy.
 I would hear people say, 'I would have NEVER been able to ride through that!' as the horse was spooking, refusing, etc. I would be thinking, ‘What did I just do that was so great?'
-Eventually it sunk in that I truly was a good rider.
+Eventually it sunk in that I was truly a good rider...naturally.

 But what I had gained in riding, I had lost in my connection to the horses themselves.
 Including my mustang mare, who went there to train.
 I had shut down my heart in exchange for learning to 'ride'.
 Ultimately, I had to choose whether to leave there.
 At my farm, my students and some students' parents told me that I was losing what made me special.

 I started to lose my connection with the horses I loved.

 My students and their parents explained that in fact, the way I taught was the reason they rode with me.
 After years of trying to work everything out in my own head and ride with instructors that seemed to ride beautifully, I was now faced with a choice.
 Follow the path I was going down or choose a different path that I had never encountered before.
 I decided to take a lesson with my mare and our trainer then make my decision.
 She and I rarely rode together any longer.

 The sweet obedient mare that another student rode turned into a spitfire as soon as I got on her that day.
 She acted up, acted out and I laughed for the sheer joy of riding my 'tiny terror'.